Trevor Siemian: 2017 season

-On November 1, after a 29-19 loss against the Kansas City Chiefs which saw Siemian throw three interceptions, it was announced that Brock Osweiler would start the team's Week 9 game against the Philadelphia Eagles in place of Siemian.
+On November 1, after a Week 8 loss against the Chiefs of 29–19 where Siemian threw three interceptions, it was announced that Osweiler would start the team's Week 9 game against the Philadelphia Eagles in place of Siemian.

-In a Week 12 matchup against the Oakland Raiders, Siemian entered the game in the third quarter in relief of an injured Paxton Lynch.
-Trailing 21-0, Siemian nearly rallied the Broncos to a win, but the Broncos lost 21-14.
-Siemian finished 11-of-21 for 149 yards and two touchdown passes.
-A day after the game, it was announced that Lynch would miss two to four weeks due to his injury, making Siemian the starter.
+In a Week 12 road game against the Oakland Raiders, Siemian entered the game in the third quarter in relief of an injured Paxton Lynch.
+Trailing 21–0, Siemian attempted to rally the Broncos to a win, but the Broncos lost 21–14.
+Siemian finished with 11-of-21 pass attempts for 149 yards and two touchdowns.
+The following day, it was announced that Lynch would miss 2–4 weeks due to his injury, making Siemian the starter.

-In Week 15 on Thursday Night Football against the Indianapolis Colts, Siemian suffered a shoulder injury in the first quarter and did not return to the game.
-He was placed on injured reserve on December 15, 2017.
+During Week 15 on Thursday Night Football against the Colts, Siemian suffered a shoulder injury in the first quarter of the 25–13 road victory and did not return to the game.
+He was placed on injured reserve on December 15.

 Minnesota Vikings

 On March 19, 2018, Siemian, along with a 2018 seventh-round draft pick, was traded to the Minnesota Vikings in exchange for a 2019 fifth-round draft pick.
 He saw no playing time backing up Kirk Cousins in the 2018 season.

-New York Jets
+New York Jets (first stint)

-On March 20, 2019, Siemian signed a one year, $2 million deal with the New York Jets.
+On March 20, 2019, Siemian signed a one-year, $2 million deal with the New York Jets.

-On September 12, 2019, quarterback Sam Darnold was ruled out indefinitely with mononucleosis, and Siemian was named the starter against the Cleveland Browns on Monday Night Football in Week 2.
-Siemian suffered an ankle injury on a late hit by Myles Garrett and left the game after completing 3 of 6 passes for three yards, and was replaced by third-string quarterback Luke Falk.
-The next day, it was revealed that there were torn ligaments in his ankle, prematurely ending his season.
+On September 12, quarterback Sam Darnold was ruled out indefinitely with mononucleosis, and Siemian was named the starter against the Cleveland Browns on Monday Night Football in Week 2.
+Siemian suffered an ankle injury on a late hit by Myles Garrett and left the game after completing 3-of-6 passes for three yards, being replaced by third-string quarterback Luke Falk.
+The next day, it was revealed that there were torn ligaments in Siemian's ankle, prematurely ending his season.

 After becoming a free agent in March 2020, Siemian had a tryout with the Detroit Lions on August 14, 2020.

-Tennessee Titans
+Tennessee Titans (first stint)

-On August 19, 2020, Siemian was signed by the Tennessee Titans to backup starter Ryan Tannehill on a one-year deal.
-On September 5, 2020, Siemian was released by the Titans and re-signed to the practice squad the next day.
+On August 19, 2020, Siemian was signed by the Tennessee Titans as backup to starter Ryan Tannehill on a one-year deal.
+On September 5, Siemian was released.
+He was re-signed to the practice squad the next day.